nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 <br/>

-## Nginx One Configuration Recommendations
+## Nginx One Configuration Recommendations Deep Dive

 One of the Best Features of the Nginx ONE Console is the Configuration analysis and recommendations that it provides.
 The Nginx Product Management and Development teams are experts at Nginx, and they have collaborated to create these valuable insights.
 There are three types of Recommendations:
 - Security:  Nginx configurations to provide the best levels of security.